June 4, 2026

 Got more questions?
 G2 has the answers!

-For shift-based workforces, HROne and Keka are top-rated choices.
-Both platforms offer flexible scheduling policies and automatic alerts for overlapping shifts, helping HR teams maintain coverage even during peak vacation periods.
-These systems are especially useful in industries like manufacturing, healthcare, and retail, where shift consistency is crucial.
+HROne and Keka are top-rated for shift-based teams, with flexible scheduling policies and automatic alerts for overlapping leave.
+Both are widely used in manufacturing, healthcare, and retail, where shift coverage directly impacts operations.

 If there's one thing I've learned while researching absence management tools, it's that time off shouldn't take up so much time to process.
 The best platforms don't just log absences; they help companies run smoothly, build trust through transparency, and keep people operations humming even when half the team's OOO.